Are You Paying Attention to Time-Related Queries?

 The authors of Gazpacho and summer rash: lexical relationships from temporal patterns of web search queries checked to see if there was some kind of time-based relationship between searches for those movies’ names (and release dates) and the names of those actors.

 It sounds obvious that there would be, but it’s interesting to see actual data from Google that explores relationships like that.

 Relationships between Time-Related Queries

 The researchers from Google’s Zurich office also looked for other kinds of relationships based upon time for other queries and came up with a number of different types of relationships.

 For example, “gazpacho” and “summertime” both tend to show up in Google’s query log files and increase and decrease in searches around the same time – both of which tend to be warm weather phenomena.

 Might Google be able to use this kind of information to help searchers in the form of query suggestions?
 That’s one of the questions that the researchers pose in the paper.

-Part of their research also involved tracking patterns and trends during real time search.
+Part of their research also involved tracking patterns and trends during a real-time search.

 While reading this document, I asked myself if an understanding of these kinds of relationships might help people who create content for web sites?

 Semantical Relationships between Temporally Similar Searches

 For this study, the researchers limited the phrases that they were looking at to terms found in Princeton’s Wordnet 3.0, so their results aren’t quite a reflection of what they might have found if they took a number of query terms commonly searched for upon the Web.
 But the study did yield some interesting results and ideas and is worth spending some time with.